haideralp/TDD/README.md

 ## Process of TDD
 ### The practice of TDD approach includes the following steps:
-- Red : a test written for a code which fails
+- Red : a test written for a code which fails.
 - Green : a code is then writtern so the test is passed.
 - Refactor (Grey) : code optimisation occurs here.
 Code structure is being checked without changing original functionality of the code.
 The outcome of this stage         of this stage should produce perfectly written code.
 - This process is a repeating cycle  for every piece of functionality in the projects.
 It allows full test code coverage.

 ## Benefits of TDD ?

--  Better program design and higher code quality
+-  Better program design and higher code quality --> a very simple and readable code is delivered improving project desing and quality (no repeat codes).
--  Detailed project documentation
+-  Detailed project documentation --> no need for heavy documentations as programmers specify the strict requirements.
+Includes all user actions likely to take place.
--  TDD reduces the time required for project development
+-  TDD reduces the time required for project development --> having clean and error free code means you can save a lot of time in projects due to ease of use.
--  Code flexibility and easier maintenance
+-  Code flexibility and easier maintenance --> bug free and easier to introduce and reproduce.
+Can be easily read and understood by non-developers.
--  With TDD you will get a reliable solution
+-  With TDD you will get a reliable solution --> After refactoring, you and developer has transparency for the reliability of the code.
+You can be sure the solution works.
--  Save project costs in the long run
+-  Save project costs in the long run --> Decreases costs on projects overall due to multiple benefits as dicussed above.
+(Code quality, Readable, Scalability)

 ### Calculator Functions